Acceptance and Commitment Therapy: Eight-day Skills Intensive Both Parts

 Further video examples to ‘bring it all together’.
 All six processes applied in one session flexibly.

-Further real-plays for applying it all, as the moment demands, flexibly, and with feedback.These four days are prerequisite to our Intensive ACT skills Part 2 training.
+Further real-plays for applying it all, as the moment demands, flexibly, and with feedback.These two days are prerequisite to our Intensive ACT skills Intermediate Level training.

 All workshops are held on (Thu-Fri):